ttaox34/vjepa2/docs/retro-adaptation-notes.md

 - `app/vjepa_droid/game_dataset.py`: New dataset class that scans one or more folders (or glob patterns) containing `step_*.json`/`step_*.png` files, constructs sliding windows, and pads or trims actions/states so every clip has consistent shapes.
 It also supports per-game action remapping via JSON mapping files so multiple games can share a common "mega" action vector.
 - `app/vjepa_droid/droid.py`: `init_data` now switches between the DROID loader and the new retro dataset.
 It logs clip counts, validates that trajectories exist, and honours parameters such as `frame_stride`, `state_keys`, and `action_dim`.
 - `tools/retro_preprocess.py`: Optional offline cleaner that scans raw retro dumps, detects dark screens (while keeping legitimate "no-action" pauses), and emits a manifest describing which frames to keep and where each episode terminates.
 Training consumes the manifest instead of touching the raw PNG/JSON files.
+- `app/vjepa/retro_dataset.py`: Adapter that reuses `RetroGameDataset` inside the vanilla V-JEPA pipeline by exposing samples in the `(clips, label, clip_indices)` format consumed by the multiseq mask collator.
+Setting `data.dataset_type: retro` in any V-JEPA config now routes through this adapter.
 - `tools/plot_metric_boxplot.py`: Utility that reads the per-frame metric CSVs produced by evaluation scripts and draws comparative box (or violin) plots (useful when benchmarking multiple checkpoints or games).
 - `tools/train_reward_head.py`: Freezes the trained encoder/predictor, extracts latent features for each transition, and fits a small MLP to predict per-step rewards (using the rewards stored in the JSON trajectories).
 The resulting head can be reused as a lightweight reward model for downstream agents.
 - `configs/train/vitl16/game-retro-256px-8f.yaml`: Example configuration for training a ViT-L AC model on retro data.
 It shows how to point at multiple directories, set action/state dimensions, and reuse pretrained checkpoints.